 Create Unique Content for Different Customer Types

 Most marketing professionals are familiar with drip campaigns, or timed organized marketing content distribution.
 Essentially, marketers develop a series of content deliveries based on customers’ past actions.
 Some marketers develop multiple campaigns based on different customer archetypes, or “profiles.”
+Today, all the best digital marketing companies worth their salt will have a ready list of customer profiles that brands in certain sectors tend to target.

 Thoroughly developed customer profiles are invaluable to marketers.
 It’s crucial to have a firm understanding of your target audience, their pain points, desires, and level of commitment to your brand.